davepinch/pinchy.cc/collections/_camera-roll/2016/09/2016-09-04-sunny-reflection-of-two-passing-women.md

   - Sunny reflection of a woman in sandals
   - Sunny reflection of downtown Seattle
 tags:
-  - Women
+  - women
-  - Sidewalk
+  - sidewalk
-  - Reflection
+  - reflection
-  - Window
+  - window
-  - Photograph
+  - photograph
   - Capitol Hill
 ---